JavaScript

 null: An assignment value that represents "no value" or "empty".

-6. How does the this keyword work in JavaScript?
+6. How does this keyword work in JavaScript?

 Answer: The value of this depends on how a function is called: